erichlin1/design-automation-script/README.md

 # The Design Automator

-The script.js file contains the base code for the design automation script, used to strealine custom design orders for my eCommerce company.
-The challenge with running a custom design marketplace shop is its scalability.
+The script.js file contains the base code for the design automation script - used to streamline custom design orders for my eCommerce company.
+The challenge with running a custom design marketplace shop is scalability.
 The alternative would be to hire more VAs to manually create and compile the designs which would require time, and money.